St. Thomas Aquinas, Dallas

 A MESSAGE FROM OUR PASTOR

-We are very happy that we are now able to invite you once more to participate in weekday Masses at St. Thomas Aquinas.
+We are very happy that we are able to invite you to participate in weekday Masses at St. Thomas Aquinas.
 Please read carefully before you sign up for the weekday Mass that you wish to attend.